vivax3794/natrix/docs/src/cli-and-config.md

 natrix dev
 ```

-The dev server:
-- Watches your files for changes
-- Automatically rebuilds your app when changes are detected
-- Serves your app on a local port (defaults to 8000)
-- Sets up WebSocket-based live reloading

-#### Options

-- `--port`, `-p`: Set a specific port for the dev server (default: auto-selects starting from 8000)
-- `--profile`: Choose the build profile (`dev` or `release`, default: `dev`)
-- `--invalidate-cache`: Force asset cache invalidation

 ### Building for Production

 When you're ready to deploy your app, use the `build` command to create an optimized production build.